pradiptasam/iccsdn_modules/README.md

 # iccsdn_modules

-## Steps to pull the code from GitHub
+## Steps to get the code from GitHub
 1. Check if there exists the file ~/.ssh/id_rsa.pub .
 This file contains the public ssh-key which identifies your computer into the GitHub system.
 If the file does not exist, create it following the further steps:

    a) 'ssh-keygen -t rsa'